 Grass Guards House, the original farmhouse, offers the highest standard and quality of accommodation having recently been refurbished.
-The front door opens to an imposing hall way with high feature stone wall and plenty of space for boots and coats.
+The front door opens to an imposing hallway with a high feature stone wall and plenty of space for boots and coats.
 The hallway links the ground floor living accommodation to the two ground floor bedrooms.
-The spacious south facing sitting room is beautifully furnished and incorporates the old beams, historic spice cupboard and feature fire place with its cosy log burning stove.
+The spacious south-facing sitting room is beautifully furnished and incorporates the old beams, historic spice cupboard and feature fireplace with its cosy log burning stove.
 Comfortable sofas and armchairs are set around the coffee table and Smart TV.
 The delightful dining room is the ideal spot to socialise with family and friends and on warmer days the patio doors open onto the patio, complete with bistro furniture that is a real sun trap on a summer's afternoon.
-The smart, high quality kitchen offers everything you could need during your stay and is well equipped with electric hob and oven, dishwasher, fridge/freezer, microwave and don't worry about being at the kitchen sink as it offers beautiful views to the Coniston Fells.
+The smart, high-quality kitchen offers everything you could need during your stay and is well equipped with electric hob and oven, dishwasher, fridge/freezer, microwave and don't worry about being at the kitchen sink as it offers beautiful views to the Coniston Fells.

 Due to the secluded location of Grass Guards, we respectfully ask, that guests familiarise themselves with the following access notes (SEE ACCESS NOTES), and with regards to the Wifi, this provided by Satellite and is not suitable for streaming films, music or gaming etc.